MarcusCFarias/Neander/README.md

 # Neander

-Objective: Write a program for the Neander simulator that receives an 8-bit number and shift and rotate left it.
+Objective: Write a program in assembly for the Neander simulator that receives an 8-bit number and shift and rotate left it.

 How to use: